Askenter/gemini-cli/docs/telemetry.md

-# Gemini CLI Observability Guide
+# Torch Pilot Observability Guide

-Telemetry provides data about Gemini CLI's performance, health, and usage.
+Telemetry provides data about Torch Pilot's performance, health, and usage.
 By enabling it, you can monitor operations, debug issues, and optimize tool usage through traces, metrics, and structured logs.

-Gemini CLI's telemetry system is built on the **[OpenTelemetry] (OTEL)** standard, allowing you to send data to any compatible backend.
+Torch Pilot's telemetry system is built on the **[OpenTelemetry] (OTEL)** standard, allowing you to send data to any compatible backend.

 [OpenTelemetry]: https://opentelemetry.io/